jeffhodsdon/cld/README.md

 Command Line Daemon.
 A fast, persistent assistant.

-You don't need a Node.js app with a dependency graph deeper than the Mariana Trench to connect your messaging app to a coding agent.
+You don't need a TypeScript app with a dependency graph deeper than the Mariana Trench to connect your messaging app to a coding agent.
 Just processes, persistent memory, pipes, and poll.
 Written in Zig.

 > *Reduce the amount one must remember.* — Zig Zen